 When is 60% not 60%?

-Group Long Term Disability insurance does not typically insure bonus, commission, equity-based pay, retirement contributions, or other variable compensation.
-There is also an absolute monthly cap such as $10,000 per month.
+Group Long Term Disability insurance benefits are limited by the type and amount of insured compensation.
+LTD does not typically insure bonus, commission, equity-based pay, retirement contributions, or other variable compensation.
+Also, group insurance benefits are subject to an absolute monthly cap such as $10,000 per month.

 As a result, the actual benefits for some employees pencil out to less than 60%.